-On upper river trips, guests are accommodated in traditional Mongolian gers with vehicle support.
-On the more remote lower river expeditions, guests are accommodated in Nordic tipis.
-All camps are dismantled at the end of the season, leaving no trace on the local landscape.
+On upper river trips, guests are accommodated in traditional Mongolian gers (yurts).
+On the more remote lower river expeditions, guests are accommodated in a mix of ger camps and Nordic tipi camps.

 Each camp reflects Mongolian traditions and is well integrated in the surrounding countryside.
-There are no generators or stereos, only the sounds of wind in the trees and water over stones, only the lights of candles and stars.
+Our camps have no permanent infrastructure.
+All our camps are dismantled at the end of the season, leaving no permanent trace of our presence.
+There are no generators or stereos, only the sounds of water over stones and wind in the trees, and only the lights of candles and stars.
+It’s very common to hear the howl of a wolf or an elk’s bugle.

 Northern Mongolia reminds many guests of the American West in another era, before dams, paved roads, and barbed wire came along.
 Local residents continue to make the most of this unfettered landscape, following a traditional nomadic lifestyle with deep, Tibetan Buddhist roots and a serious respect for nature.
 Mongolian culture venerates hospitality and our camp staff is no exception.
 They are wonderful, hard-working, and highly attentive folks.
 You’ll have a great time getting to know them and they will make your visit both fun and memorable.